Max Wolf Valerio: Memoir (The Testosterone Files)

+Plot

 In the prologue, Valerio uses an in-depth narration of what it is like to be a transsexual to allow his readers to understand the trials and tribulations that one experiences when going through a sex change.
 Valerio says that transsexuals are not simply just a branch of lesbian or gay.
 He asserts that "transsexual identities must be defined and expressed on our own terms".
-In Valerio's opinion, transsexuals voices and experiences, until more recently, are "unheard and incompletely imagined".
+In Valerio's opinion, transsexuals' voices and experiences, until more recently, are "unheard and incompletely imagined".

 The first section, "Beginning", describes Valerio as he begins his transition from female to male.
-Valerio discusses the physical changes occurring that have allowed him to understand what it feels like to experience biological masculinity.
+Valerio discusses the physical changes occurring that have allowed him to understand what it feels like to experience 'biological' masculinity.
 These include physical changes such as his voice becoming deeper and his hair becoming darker and coarser.

 The second section, "Before Testosterone", shows what led Valerio to decide that changing sex was the right path for him.
 Valerio describes the cultural and ethnic backgrounds of his mother and father.
 He says that one of his relationships led him to discover that being a lesbian and sex between two women did not arouse him.
 He discovered that his attraction towards women wasn't a lesbian attraction, but rather a heterosexual attraction, one from a man to a woman.

-The third section, "After Testosterone", is one written so that the readers can feel Valerio's emotional, social, and perceptual transformation from female to male.
+The third section, "After Testosterone", focuses on Valerio's emotional, social, and perceptual transformation from female to male.
 The beginning chapters of this section narrates Valerio's acceptance of becoming a male.
-His body is physically transitioning and he is adapting to doing and experiencing ‘male’ things such as shaving, adapting to a deeper voice, and having straight women make advances toward him He also discusses the emotional experiences of telling everyone who didn't yet already know that he was becoming a male.
-He describes an in detail encounter of coming out as transsexual to one of his female co-workers as a way to narrate the difficulty of identity politics when transitioning With this woman, Valerio experienced his first intimate encounter with a female since transitioning to becoming a man.
-Valerio narrates his perceptual experiences of not yet having bottom surgery, but being physically male otherwise The book ends off with his discovery of his Adam's apple that has grown from the testosterone which signifies his excitement and recognition that this transition was exactly what Max needed to be happy with himself.
+His body is physically transitioning and he is adapting to ‘male’ experiences such as shaving, using a deeper voice, and straight women making advances toward him, as well as the difficulty of identity politics when coming out as transsexual to a female coworker.
+Valerio narrates his perceptual experiences of not yet having bottom surgery but being physically male otherwise.
+The book ends with his discovery of his Adam's apple that has grown from the testosterone, and his excitement and recognition that this transition was exactly what he needed to be happy with himself.

-Max Valerio had an increase in energy almost immediately, and increase in sex drive as well an inability to cry as he once had as a female.

-In the film MAX, Valerio talks about his experience of perceptual, emotional and physical change with testosterone.
-Filmed in New York City in the early 1990s, the film is a groundbreaking exploration of trans male experience.
+Reception

+The Testosterone Files was a finalist for the 2007 Lambda Literary Award for Transgender Literature.
+Publishers Weekly gave it a mixed review, labeling it a tough book.
+Jacob Anderson-Minshall, in a review for Windy City Times, praised the book's account of Valerio's transition and its controversial argument that sex differences are primarily caused by hormones rather than socialization.